lalithl1993/AWS-CSA-2019-study-notes/Course/Databases/README.md

 * It's scalable.
 * DynamoDB can be very expensive for writes.

+*- DynamoDB streams for producing events(with data) when anything changes in table. these events can be consumed by lambda.

 ### [Redshift](https://aws.amazon.com/redshift/)

 Amazon Redshift is a fast, scalable data warehouse that makes it simple and cost-effective to analyze all your data across your data warehouse.